2021–22 South Pacific cyclone season: Tropical Cyclone Ruby

 On December 13, Tropical Cyclone Ruby moved into the basin from the Australian region, as a Category 2 tropical cyclone on the Australian scale.
 Late on the same day, it made landfall on New Caledonia, and weakened as it emerged from the country.
 The FMS downgraded Ruby into a Category 1 tropical cyclone, and the JTWC issued their final advisory shortly thereafter.
 Ruby crossed into the MetService's area of responsibility, where it became an extratropical cyclone on December 15.

 Tropical Disturbance 02F

 On December 17, the FMS reported that a tropical disturbance had developed in an area of low vertical wind shear, about 625 km to the northeast of Port Vila in Vanuatu.
 The FMS designated the tropical disturbance as 02F.
 Deep convection associated with the system persisted on a convergence line, away from the system's low-level circulation center.
 By December 20 the FMS issuing their final warning.

 Severe Tropical Cyclone Cody

-On January 5, the FMS reported that a tropical disturbance had developed.
-It was designated as 03F.
+On 5 January, the FMS began monitoring a tropical disturbance near Fiji, designating the system as 03F.
+Later that day, the Joint Typhoon Warning Center (JTWC) began monitoring 03F, though its development was inhibited due to wind shear.
+The system's chances of developing increased, and on 8 January, the JTWC issued a Tropical Cyclone Formation Alert for 03F.
+On the same day at 21:00 UTC, the JTWC upgraded 03F to a tropical depression, assigning it the designation 05P.
+03F briefly weakened on the next day; however, it reorganized, with a satellite scatterometer pass showing winds of 35 kn prompting the JTWC to upgrade it to a tropical storm.
+On 10 January, the FMS upgraded 03F to a Category 1 cyclone on the Australian scale and assigned it the name Cody.
+The FMS estimated peak 10-minute sustained winds of 70 kn, with the JTWC estimating peak 1-minute sustained winds of 50 kn.
+The JTWC assessed that Cody transitioned into a subtropical cyclone on 11 January, with the FMS issuing its last advisory for Cody late on 12 January.

-03F caused heavy rain in Fiji as a tropical depression, leading to flooding and infrastructure damage.
+Cody caused heavy rain in Fiji as a tropical depression, leading to flooding and infrastructure damage.
 4,000 people had to be evacuated from their homes.
 On January 10, a man drowned in Fiji while attempting to cross a flooding river.